horselock/claude-code-proxy/README.md

 - NOT an OpenAI compatible proxy, uses Anthropic's schema
 - Only exact dated model names of Sonnet 4, 3.7, 3.6, and Haiku 3.5 are allowed.
 Opus 4 too with Max.
-- Understand your front end's caching, some disabled by default, complex setups may have pitfalls.
+- Understand your front end's caching, some FEs like ST disable by default, complex RP setups may consistently miss cache and increase costs

 ### Alternate Docker steps
 1. `docker-compose up` (Windows must enter this from wsl, with docker open obviously)